Video: Chris Hemsworth, Sebastian Stan and Joseph Schooling dish out fashion advice – for superheroes and mortals

 SINGAPORE: Fans of Chris Hemsworth and Sebastian Stan might be more used to seeing them clothed in capes and metal, but it turns out they don’t look so bad in suits, either.

-The Avengers: Infinity War stars walked the Hugo Boss red carpet at Marina Bay Sands Expo and Convention Centre on May 25, joining local BOSS ambassador Joseph Schooling at the event held to unveil Hugo Boss’ new BOSS store concept.
+The Avengers: Infinity War stars walked the Hugo Boss red carpet at Marina Bay Sands Expo and Convention Centre on May 25, joining local BOSS ambassador Joseph Schooling at the event held to unveil the fashion label's new BOSS store concept.

 Hemsworth might have great fashion sense, but what about his character, Thor?
 “He’s beyond fashion forward.
 He’s remarkably, fashionably sensitive,” the 34-year-old quipped.